 Italic is logical.
 The chart below shows how other common systems require young students to relearn letterforms — at least 31 of them — and add letter slope to make the transition from basic to cursive.
 With Getty-Dubay Italic, 3rd graders learn a new capital Y, that's all.

 With Getty-Dubay Italic, adults and students can also easily make the transition from printing (for forms or whiteboards) to cursive (for notes or correspondence).
 Here are some examples of other methods whose letterforms change between basic and cursive, compared with Getty-Dubay Italic.
+(Compare other letters.)

-Italic is legible.
 With Getty-Dubay Italic, the fundamental information of the letter stays intact.
 There are no loops to collide with letters on other lines of text.
 No loops to decipher when others read your writing.
 No loops to make your writing look fussy.

 Italic is adaptable.
 We adapt cursive writing to our needs and personality by altering size, speed, slope, shape, and spacing.
 With Italic cursive, these adaptations don't affect legibility as much as with looped cursive, where loops and serifs tend to get exaggerated.

 Join the hundreds of thousands of children and adults who have made the logical & legible choice of Getty-Dubay cursive.